vuestorefront/vue-storefront/core/modules/breadcrumbs/README.md

 This module is not finished.

-So far it's save to use in:
+So far it's safe to use in:
 - Product page